liortal53/UnityTestingExtensions/README.md

 ## Installation

-There are a few options for installing this library in your project.
+There are a few options for installing this library in your project (see below).

-This project depends on havingBefore using this library, you Download and install LTS version 10.15.x of Node.js from the [Node.JS website](https://nodejs.org/en/download/).

 #### Prerequisities